OpenJobDescription/openjd-specifications/rfcs/0008-environment-wrap-actions.md

 ### Quoting wrapped commands is the template author's responsibility

+`WrappedAction.*` may be interpolated only within a wrap hook's own `command`/`args` — never inside an embedded file's `data:`, which is shared by every action in the script, including the environment's own `onEnter`/`onExit` where the wrap variables do not exist (see
+[Template variables](#template-variables)).
+A wrap script is therefore static, and receives the wrapped action through its argv.

-The wrap script reconstructs the wrapped action's command line inside the wrap action's `command`/`args` (or, more commonly, inside an embedded shell script).
-The template author is responsible for quoting `WrappedAction.*` values correctly so that shell metacharacters (`"`, `'`, `` ` ``, `&`, `|`, `>`, `<`, `*`, `?`, `(`, `)`, `\`, newlines) in user-supplied commands do not break the script or, worse, cause the shell to execute unintended
+When the hook's target accepts an argv array, that forwarding needs no quoting at all.
+When the target accepts a shell command line, the template author is responsible for quoting `WrappedAction.*` values correctly so that shell metacharacters (`"`, `'`, `` ` ``, `&`, `|`, `>`, `<`, `*`, `?`, `(`, `)`, `\`, newlines) in user-supplied commands do not break the script or, worse, cause the shell to execute unintended